Cognitive Behavioral Therapy

 There are different forms of therapy when seeking treatment for a multitude of conditions like substance abuse.
 Like any other treatment form, cognitive behavioral therapy should not be seen as a guaranteed cure for everyone.
 It’s up to the person to get the most out of their therapy treatments to recover successfully.

-Harmony Ridge Recovery Center uses a unique approach to treat addictions.
-We use evidence-based addiction treatment practices and a comprehensive-holistic system that includes therapy like cognitive behavioral therapy.
+At Harmony Ridge Recovery, our approach to treatment is unique and wholly aligned with scientific literature.
+We use evidence-based addiction treatment practices and a comprehensive-holistic system that includes a tailored CBT treatment plan for substance abuse.

 Our recovery center has an experienced team of licensed medical professionals, administrative staff, and management ready to serve you.
-If you have fallen victim to substance abuse, contact us today.
+If you or your loved ones have fallen victim to substance abuse, please contact us today.
 Together we’ll explore CBT and other case-appropriate therapies, and craft a journey to recovery like no other.